-‘We were in disbelief,’ parents of heatwave drown victim, 14, says
+‘We were in disbelief,’ parent of heatwave drowning victim, 14, says

 Have you been impacted by this?
 If so, email thomas.kingsley@independent.co.uk

 “We’re very sad; it was very painful.
 He’s a young talented boy.
 Everybody loves him.
-If Lewis sits down to play drums you’ll clap your hands.
+If Lewis sits down to play drums, you’ll clap your hands.
 He was also a rapper and a footballer,” Mr Boaheng added.

 Mr Boaheng said he didn’t learn about open water swimming warnings until after the fatal accident, but two weeks before his death Lewis had asked to go swimming at a leisure centre.

-“Lewis wasn’t a swimmer to be honest; he doesn’t know how to swim at all,” Mr Boaheng said.
+“Lewis wasn’t a swimmer, to be honest; he doesn’t know how to swim at all,” Mr Boaheng said.
 He added that Lewis was upset about not being able to go swimming on that occasion but never thought his son would get into such an accident.

 Mr Boaheng urged parents to do “all they can” to protect their children and warned people not to undermine the risks of swimming in open water